khawkins98/PDF-A-go-go/README.md

 ## HTML Download Handler

+---

 Note this is an advanced feature and may require some customisation or adaptation.
+It is quite experimental.
+See more in https://github.com/khawkins98/PDF-A-go-go/pull/7

+---

 PDF-A-go-go includes smart handling for cases where a PDF URL initially returns an HTML page that triggers the actual PDF download.
 This is common with institutional repositories, document management systems, and academic websites.